Projects per year

 Academic / Professional qualifications

 - (Sept.)
-1999 – 2003: First Class honors in Aeronautical Engineering M.Eng. at Bristol University, Department of Aeronautical Engineering.
+1999 – 2003: First Class honours in Aeronautical Engineering M.Eng. at Bristol University, Department of Aeronautical Engineering.

 - Physics of Fluids